Singer-songwriter Ankur Tewari; Ankur & The Ghalat Family. Photos: Prarthna Singh

 If we see elements of social realism in his works, and reflections on the kind of society we have become, Tewari says he doesn’t consciously try and find themes to write about.
 “I write what I feel.
 The songs come to me, I don’t bring them,” he says.
 Perhaps all artistic endeavours are like that.
 You don’t do it.
 They happen to you.
 For Tewari, his songs constitute who he is.
 They are part of his identity.
 He puts out samples of his self in his works.
 That’s why he chose the realm of art, and embraced it again, after a brief interlude when he had veered off to study hotel management.

 Since then, Kommune has been instrumental in carrying forward the conversations around art and culture through festivals, including Spoken Fest.
 Tewari formed his band — Ankur & The Ghalat Family — in 2009-10.
 A Urdu/Hindi acoustic and folk rock band, its other members include Sidd Coutto, Johan Pais, Vivaan Kapoor and Gaurav Gupta.
-Since then, the band has been championing innovation, experimentation and collaboration.
+The band, since its inceptions, has been championing innovation, experimentation and collaboration.

 For Tewari, the 2000s was a decade marked with a few other milestones.
 Tewari had auditioned for the lead role in Danny Boyle’s Slumdog Millionaire (2009) and bagged the role of a cameo, Dave, in the Oscar-winning film.
 It was also a year that saw him play the role of a writer in filmmaker Zoya Akhtar’s debut Luck By Chance, the story of an aspiring actor and his struggles that dipped into the darkness behind the glitz and glamour of Bollywood.
 In a piece Tewari wrote for CNN Travel in 2010, ahead of the release of his debut album, Jannat, he relived his journey over the past one decade, tracing the arc of his ambition as an Indie musician trying to make a mark in an era plagued by music videos and Bollywood remixes.
 “Music in the 1990s had lost its soul….
 The nation was grooving to Gulshan Kumar’s Jhankar beats and sequencer software had given birth to a whole generation of 'convenient musicians'.
 I was striving for perfect imperfections rather than the rigid metronome grids,” he writes in the 2010 piece.